csswizardry/csswizardry.github.com/_posts/2020-04-22-real-world-effectiveness-of-brotli.md

 was set to a higher value than their Brotli level, making Gzip more effective.

 Compression levels are a trade-off.
-Ideally you’d like to set everything to the highest setting and be done, but that’s not really practical—the time taken on the server to do that dynamically would likely nullify the benefits of compression in the first place.
+Ideally you’d like to set everything to the highest setting and be done, but that’s not really practical — the time taken on the server to do that dynamically would likely nullify the benefits of compression in the first place.
 To combat this, we have two options: